Hill30/NGScroller/README.md

 * compile the app `grunt`
 * run the server `grunt server`
 * open the sample app in the browser: http://localhost:3005

+The server side part of the sample code is based on excellent [Angular application template](https://github.com/CaryLandholt/AngularFun) by Cary Landholt.
+Steps provided above give just one of many possible ways to work with it.
+See the reference above for more details.